ben-ryder/localful/docs/server/reference-http-api.md

   "statusCode": 404, // a copy of the HTTP status code.
   "identifier": "RESOURCE_NOT_FOUND", // an identifier for the specific error.
   "message": "An error occurred.", // a message explaining the error.
-  "context": null // an optional property of any type which may contain extra information about why the error occured.
+  "context": null // an optional property of any type which may contain extra information about why the error occurred.
 }
 ```